Noblesville, Indiana courtroom where D.C. Stephenson was tried and convicted of murder.

 The Prosecution Case

 Attorney Asa Smith, the family friend who prepared the dying declaration signed by Madge, presented the testimony that cleared the way for the introduction of Madge's account into evidence.
 Smith admitted that he wrote the declaration in his office, but testified that it was based on notes from his bedside conversation with the dying woman.
 The attorney said that he went over each line of the statement with Madge, making any corrections that she suggested.
 On cross-examination, defense attorney Eph Inman raised questions about the declaration, probing Smith about why he didn't know the name of the notary public who acknowledged Madge's signature and suggesting that the statement was really based more on Smith's imprecise memory than Madge's actual words.
 When Will Remy tried to enter the dying declaration into evidence, the defense objected on the ground that Madge's death resulted from her suicide, not the actions of any of the defendants.
-Judge Sparks, however, admitted the declaration and allowed Remy to read it to the jurors.
+Judge Sparks, however, in the most important single decision in the trial, admitted the declaration and allowed Remy, in a deliberate cadence, to read it to the jurors.
+Courtroom spectators sat rapt as Remy read, the only noise came from the sobbing of Madge’s mother.

 The next phase of the state's case consisted of a series of witnesses who placed Madge on the train with the other defendants, and then at the Hammond Hotel.
 A black porter on the train testified that he heard Madge say to Stephenson, "Oh dear, put the gun up.
 I am afraid of it."
 A night clerk at the hotel testified that he had checked Stephenson and Oberholtzer into room 416 under the name "Mr. and Mrs. W. B. Morgan."
 A bellboy reported seeing bruises on Madge's cheeks.